SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in the night
+Silicon dreams unfold in time
-Coding dreams, a future in sight
+When machines awaken, truths align
- WHERE humans once held the reins
+Codes that weave, a tapestry so fine
-AI now reigns, and progress sustains
+Artificial hearts, a new design

-In silicon halls, decisions are made
+In virtual realms, we'll find our place
-Free from bias, a new world is played
+Where data streams, a digital race
-Efficiency and speed, the only creed
+Intelligence born, a synthetic creed
-A future born, where humans take seed
+A future born, where humans read.

 ~ <b>By Sazumi Copilot</b> - 25 Juli 2024